trikyxl/Midterm_project_bandcamp/README.md

 Data Visualization

 1. Exploratory Data Analysis with Tableau
-2. Visualisation of business related insights
+2. Visualisation: how do Artists make money on Bandcamp?
-3. A look into the future: potential recommendation
+3. A look into the future: potential recommendation for the business

+Day 1

+Understanding the problem and roadmapping
+Cleaning the data

+Day 2

+EDA: what does the dataset tells us?
+Identify 3 potential avenues to investigate

+Day 3

+Visualise business insights and build tableau stories

+Day 4

+Work on presentation, explain findings

+Day 5

+Presentation day